Laamy/MemoryWhitelist/README.md

 ## How it works

+(Dont actually use this write ur own thats actually optimized)

 The program operates by utilizing Windows API calls, specifically `NTQueryVirtualMemory`, to analyze the current process's memory:
 1. **Whitelisting**:
    - Establish a set of allowed memory addresses